What Is 180cm In Inches

 Why the "Approximately" Clause?

 The use of "approximately" is crucial because the conversion factor 2.54 is a rounded value.
-The exact conversion factor is slightly more complex, involving the definition of the meter in relation to the speed of light.
-For everyday purposes, 2.54 is sufficiently accurate, but for extremely precise scientific measurements, a more refined conversion factor may be necessary.
+Think about it: the exact conversion factor is slightly more complex, involving the definition of the meter in relation to the speed of light.
+And for everyday purposes, 2.
+54 is sufficiently accurate, but for extremely precise scientific measurements, a more refined conversion factor may be necessary.

 Different Methods for Conversion